Chip-firing and critical groups of signed graphs: Introduction

-Examples of negative graphs include the negative complete graphs $-K_n$ and the negative wheels $-W_n$, as discussed in Sections \ref{sec:completeg} and \ref{sec:wheel}.

-We next turn to the set of $z$-superstable configurations of a signed graph $G_\phi$.
-By definition, to determine whether a valid configuration is $z$-superstable one must check firings of all nonempty multisets of vertices, and hence a priori we have no algorithm to check for this property.
+Next we turn to special configurations of a signed graph $G_\phi$.
+By definition, to check whether a given valid configuration $\vec{c} \in S^+$ is $z$-superstable, one must check firings of all nonempty \emph{multisets} of vertices.
+Hence a priori we have no algorithm to check for this property.
 However, we show that for the case of signed graphs, simple set (as opposed to multiset) firings suffice to check for $z$-superstability.